idio-lang/DIPS/source/implementing-idio/advanced/setters.rst

        return setter;
    }

 Reasonably straightforward.
-The fun is in :file:`closure.idio`.
+The fun is in :file:`lib/closure.idio`.

 In the first instance, we'll ask for the "keyword table", ``setter-kwt``, for ``setter`` itself and create one if it doesn't